Writopia Alumni Association

 Here are some of our first active alumni!

-Emma recently started as a researcher at the New York Times, and she is excited to be hosting summer Writopia writers on field trips to the paper!
+Emma is a researcher at the New York Times, and she is excited to be hosting summer Writopia writers on field trips to the paper!
 Emma joined Writopia in the first-ever workshop in 2007, and it changed her life.
 Writopia was the most important community that she got to be a part of growing up, and being a Writopian made her want to be a lifelong writer and full-time journalist.
 She is infinitely grateful to Writopia, Rebecca, and everyone who has enabled this transformative organization to touch so many lives.

-Rachel just graduated from Yale University in May 2019, with a double major in English (with a creative writing concentration in playwriting) and Women’s, Gender, and Sexuality Studies.
-Right now, she is working in the summer literacy learning program at New Haven’s refugee resettlement organization, teaching poetry and theater to recently resettled children in grades K-12.
-Rachel first started going to Writopia in 2008, when she was twelve years old, and her workshop consisted of just two students in Rebecca Wallace-Segall’s living room.
+Rachel graduated from Yale University in May 2019, with a double major in English (with a creative writing concentration in playwriting) and Women’s, Gender, and Sexuality Studies.
+She is working in the summer literacy learning program at New Haven’s refugee resettlement organization, teaching poetry and theater to recently resettled children in grades K-12.
+Rachel first attended Writopia workshops in 2008, when she was twelve years old, and her workshop consisted of just two students in Rebecca Wallace-Segall’s living room.
 She continued to take weekly workshops with Rebecca and Dan Kitrosser until she graduated high school; Writopia gave her a writing community within which she found comfort, challenge, growth, and expansiveness in so many parts of her life.
 Rachel also worked as a teaching intern at Writopia’s main location and in the Homes for the Homeless program at the Saratoga Family Inn, and she has worked at WriCampia for three summers.
 Her experiences at Writopia have shaped how she thinks about the world, her search for community, and her desire to be a writer, in so many ways.

 Katie Hartman joined Writopia in middle school, when the classes were taught in Rebecca’s apartment!
-She continued to attend after-school workshops at Writopia NYC throughout high school (shout out to Courtney’s Tuesday group!).
+She continued to attend after-school workshops throughout high school (shout out to Courtney’s Tuesday group!).
 Katie is now a special education teacher and recently graduated with a Masters in elementary and special education.
 She will be returning to NYC this summer after six years in Philly and is looking forward to getting back in touch with Writopia friends.

 Charlotte just completed a bachelor's degree in Economics and Social History from Barnard College of Columbia University.
 She will be working for a management consulting firm.